cutefishaep/AeNux/README.md

 ## 📄 License

 This project is licensed for educational and personal use exclusively.
 Commercial redistribution or unauthorized use is strictly prohibited.

+**Copyright Notice:** This repository does not contain any proprietary software, plugins, or copyrighted material.
+Users are responsible for obtaining legitimate copies of all required software components.

 ---